ng-Classic/ng-classic/aio/content/guide/lifecycle-hooks.md

 # Component Lifecycle

-A component instance has a lifecycle that starts when Angular Classicinstantiates the component class and renders the component view along with its child views.
+A component instance has a lifecycle that starts when Angular Classic instantiates the component class and renders the component view along with its child views.
-The lifecycle continues with change detection, as Angular Classicchecks to see when data-bound properties change, and updates both the view and the component instance as needed.
+The lifecycle continues with change detection, as Angular Classic checks to see when data-bound properties change, and updates both the view and the component instance as needed.
-The lifecycle ends when Angular Classicdestroys the component instance and removes its rendered template from the DOM.
+The lifecycle ends when Angular Classic destroys the component instance and removes its rendered template from the DOM.
-Directives have a similar lifecycle, as Angular Classiccreates, updates, and destroys instances in the course of execution.
+Directives have a similar lifecycle, as Angular Classic creates, updates, and destroys instances in the course of execution.

 Your application can use [lifecycle hook methods](guide/glossary#lifecycle-hook "Definition of lifecycle hook") to tap into key events in the lifecycle of a component or directive to initialize new instances, initiate change detection when needed, respond to updates during change detection, and clean up before deletion of instances.